mroberts1/BOOTSTRA.386/manual/index.md

 "I don't care about the 8088."
 I finally say exasperated.
 "Look what did we have nine years ago?
 The MITS Altair 8800.
 A bank of lights, paper punched tape 256 byte of memory out of the box... now I've got 2500 times that sitting on my desk.
 What will the world be like nine years from now?" ...
 I pause, "Let's not build new things to glean harvested fields.
 We are here to sow the seeds of the next season.
 Are we farmers or scavengers?"

-Chuck leans back in his chair, "That's very poetic but I agree with Gilda.
+Chuck leans back in his chair, "That's very poetic but I agree with Kat.
 How is this different from the P-System?"

 Dealing with the past is so exhausting sometimes.
 I continue "We can all agree, in the future, the graphics layer will be more sensible, we will have faster buses so we don't have to jump through hoops to do 32-bit operations.
 We will have hardware instructions that simplify countless things.
 Claiming there's going to be a hardware P-System is unreasonable.
 Claiming there's going to be a 200 MB hard disk instead of a 10 MB one, 8 MB of memory instead of 640 KB, 256 colors instead of 2?
 This isn't fantasy.
 We all know it's coming, probably by the end of the decade.

 These clever clockwork routines won't work on the machines with 50Mhz clocks.
 We need to think in a grounded basis that moves beyond it."

-Gilda finally understood that building empires and preparing for them are different games.
+Kat finally understood that building empires and preparing for them are different games.

 # Boston II